 2. Realize Happiness Comes From Within

 External factors won’t make you happy — not really.
 They will provide a momentum of happiness, but they will fade away faster than you know it.

 Genuine happiness comes from within.
 For that reason, getting obsessed with your goals can’t possibly help you find your happiness.
 You have to ask yourself what joy is to you.

 What are those things in your life that make your heart fill with joy?
 And what does it take to reach that point?

 Make happiness the way to achieve your goals and not the reason.
 And always remember, you create your happiness.

 Finding your happiness is a great, fantastic thing.
 Keeping it as a way to live your life is a real challenge, but the solution couldn’t be more straightforward.
 All you have to do for staying happy is to create goals that will be by your happiness.

-Tal Ben-Shahar, one of the most famous happiness scientists in the world, says, “Happiness is the ultimate currency.”
+Tal Ben-Shahar, one of the most well-known happiness scientists in the world, says:

-Getting obsessed with your goals will only stand in your way to living a happy life.
+Getting obsessed with your goals will only stand in your way of living a happy life.
 Happiness isn’t about how and when you achieve your goals.
-It is more about what the goals mean to you and how do they make you feel about yourself.
+It is more about what the goals mean to you and how they make you feel about yourself.

 Of course, happiness isn’t really about the goals themselves.
 It is about you and the way you shape your mind and lifestyle that will eventually help you find your joy.